tronprotocol/pm/TRON Core Devs Meetings/Meeting 70.md

     Because the chainId format is migrating, existing tools and SDKs need corresponding changes.
 WalletConnect currently uses the hex chainId, and its validation is hardcoded against hex.
 Switching directly to decimal would cause connection failures, rejected requests, lost existing sessions, and so on.
 So the main thing is to update WalletConnect's chainId specification.
 The places that need to change together are laid out below.

     First, at the spec level, WalletConnect, now called Reown, needs to change.
-Its existing network definitions, DApp and wallet code examples, block explorers, and so on all record the hex chainId, so the WalletConnect-related code needs to be updated to the decimal representation first, at the spec level.
+Its existing network definitions, DApp and wallet code examples, block explorers, and so on all record the hex chainId, so the WalletConnect-related code needs to be updated to the decimal representation first.

     Second, the wallet side.
 WalletConnect is a general protocol implemented by many wallets.
 Existing wallets only validate the hex chainId, and passing a decimal chainId may fail validation, so wallets must make a compatibility change to accept both hex and decimal.